storesafe/cordova-sqlcipher-adapter/README.md

 **WARNING:** The new "default" location value is *NOT* the same as the old default location and would break an upgrade for an app that was using the old default value (0) on iOS.

-**WARNING 2:** As described above: by default this plugin uses a non-standard SQLCipher database implementation on Android.
-In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>. ~~The workaround is to use the `androidDatabaseImplementation: 2` setting as described in the **Android sqlite implementation** section below.~~ _(There is no workaround in this plugin version.)_
+**WARNING 2:** As described above: by default this plugin uses a _non-standard SQLCipher database implementation on Android (<https://github.com/sqlcipher/android-database-sqlcipher>).
+In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>._

 To specify a different location (affects iOS/macOS *only*):